newrelic/entity-definitions/docs/relationship_synthesis.md

 which specifies the relationship type (guid to guid, candidate, or proposal) and how the source and target GUIDs should be created.

-Example of a generic relationship definition:
+Example of a valid relationship definition:

 ```yaml
 relationships: